Victor-Nyagudi/demo-repo-local/README.md

 5. Finally, when you use `git commit -m "Meaningful message here" -m "Longer description here"`, you should supply a meaningful message after the first "-m" which will populate the title bit of the commit.
 To add a longer description, you can optionally add another "-m" then explain what you need to explain.

 It's not much, but I'm making progress. _Slow motion is better than no motion.
 Keep going!_

+- [ ] Check this once it shows in the repo to confirm you've seen it.
+Just writing this to test the `git status -s` command in the terminal.
+- [x] Making another change to understand the two colums that show up when you use short status i.e. the command above.
+The left column represents what's in the staging area, and the right represents what's in the working directory.